fxcollot/openHaloDocumentation/openHaloDocumentation.md

 \q
 mysql -P 3306 -h 127.0.0.1 -uusername -p    # Modify as username
 ```
+> Tip: Assign privileges using GRANT ALL PRIVILEGES ON DATABASE projectdb TO username;

 ## Loading a PostgreSQL Database into OpenHalo